traderres/webClass/learnAngular/lessons/lesson09b_loadingData_approaches.md

    1. Add a flag indicating the REST call is running
    1. Clear the flag when the REST call finishes

-1. Add a method in ngOnDestroy() to cleanup
+1. Add a method in ngOnDestroy() to clean up

 <br>
 <br>